Donders-Institute/bidscoin/README.md

       that is used to include all runs in a session that have that string pattern in their BIDS file name.
 Example: use `<<task>>` to include all functional runs or `<<Stop*Go><Reward>>` to include "Stop1Go"-, "Stop2Go"- and "Reward"-runs.
+      NB: The fieldmap might not be used at all if this field is left empty!

     Manual editing / inspection of the bidsmap
       You can of course also directly edit or inspect the `bidsmap.yaml` file yourself with any